dart-archive/coverage/README.md

 collect_coverage --uri=http://... -o coverage.json --resume-isolates
 ```

-where `--uri` specifies the Observatory URI emitted by the VM.
+where `--uri` specifies the Dart VM Service URI emitted by the VM.

 If `collect_coverage` is invoked before the script from which coverage is to be
 collected, it will wait until it detects a VM observatory to which it can